Purdue-Artificial-Intelligence-in-Music/Companion-code/README.md

 1. Clone the repository.
 2. In a python 3.8 environment, run the command ```python setup.py```
 4. Run ``src/main.py`` to start Companion.

+* All relevant work regarding note-tracking/music synchronization could be found in the folder get_notes_and_start_end_times